 If you really want to change someone’s mind, as painful it may be, try to actually understand their opinions.
 That’s what Daryl did and that’s why he had such great success.
-By understanding the other person, even if their beliefs seem batshit crazy, will make it more possible for you to change their mind.
+By understanding the other person, even if their beliefs seem batshit crazy and illogical, will make it more possible for you to change their mind.

 Empathy is more than just “feeling the feels” of someone else.
 It’s being able to put yourself in someone else’s shoes and understand that they have lived a different life, which made them adopt a different perception, different values, and a different outlook on the world.

 If you ridicule someone or make fun of their opinions, they will likely dig in even further.
 It’s the classic fight-or-flight response when attacked.

 When the opponent is challenged or questioned, it means the victim’s investment and thus his intelligence is questioned.
 No one can accept that.
 Not even to themselves.Guy Ritchie, Revolver

 In fact, as some studies show, your brain registers being proven wrong as painful as actual physical pain.
 So it’s no wonder that direct attacks on someone’s belief system will rarely bear fruit.